FuchsEDV/Thrixty/README.md

 		This cannot be made more intuitive, as there are issues with non-conventional event uses. (look previous)
 		* Browser-developers are not able to follow conventions or standards.<br>
 		Thus positions and sizes are now calculated instead of declarated.
 		* Included information for developers into the Readme.
-Expecially for the namespace object "ThrixtyPlayer".
+Especially for the namespace object "ThrixtyPlayer".
 		* Moved version number into the ThrixtyPlayer Object.
 		* Implemented a parameter for Autoplay: "thrixty-autoplay".
 		* Load-Button now stays hidden, until the preview image becomes visible.